xmootoo/OpTrade/README.md

 OpTrade leverages state-of-the-art deep learning and machine learning models for time series forecasting in options markets.
 The project has two main objectives:

-1. **Microstructure Analysis**: Discovering and forecasting alpha term structures to analyze market dynamics across various options contracts
+1. **Alpha Generation**: Discovering and forecasting alpha term structures to analyze market dynamics across various options contracts
 2. **Trading Strategy Development**: Translating these insights into actionable trading signals (planned for future implementation)

 Currently, the project is focused on completing the microstructure analysis framework.